Qovery/qovery-client-go/docs/SecretAlias.md

 `func (o *SecretAlias) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetEnableInterpolatinInFile
+### GetEnableInterpolationInFile

-`func (o *SecretAlias) GetEnableInterpolatinInFile() bool`
+`func (o *SecretAlias) GetEnableInterpolationInFile() bool`

-GetEnableInterpolatinInFile returns the EnableInterpolatinInFile field if non-nil, zero value otherwise.
+GetEnableInterpolationInFile returns the EnableInterpolationInFile field if non-nil, zero value otherwise.

-### GetEnableInterpolatinInFileOk
+### GetEnableInterpolationInFileOk

-`func (o *SecretAlias) GetEnableInterpolatinInFileOk() (*bool, bool)`
+`func (o *SecretAlias) GetEnableInterpolationInFileOk() (*bool, bool)`

-GetEnableInterpolatinInFileOk returns a tuple with the EnableInterpolatinInFile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnableInterpolationInFileOk returns a tuple with the EnableInterpolationInFile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnableInterpolatinInFile
+### SetEnableInterpolationInFile

-`func (o *SecretAlias) SetEnableInterpolatinInFile(v bool)`
+`func (o *SecretAlias) SetEnableInterpolationInFile(v bool)`

-SetEnableInterpolatinInFile sets EnableInterpolatinInFile field to given value.
+SetEnableInterpolationInFile sets EnableInterpolationInFile field to given value.

-### HasEnableInterpolatinInFile
+### HasEnableInterpolationInFile

-`func (o *SecretAlias) HasEnableInterpolatinInFile() bool`
+`func (o *SecretAlias) HasEnableInterpolationInFile() bool`

-HasEnableInterpolatinInFile returns a boolean if a field has been set.
+HasEnableInterpolationInFile returns a boolean if a field has been set.

-### SetEnableInterpolatinInFileNil
+### SetEnableInterpolationInFileNil

-`func (o *SecretAlias) SetEnableInterpolatinInFileNil(b bool)`
+`func (o *SecretAlias) SetEnableInterpolationInFileNil(b bool)`

- SetEnableInterpolatinInFileNil sets the value for EnableInterpolatinInFile to be an explicit nil
+ SetEnableInterpolationInFileNil sets the value for EnableInterpolationInFile to be an explicit nil

-### UnsetEnableInterpolatinInFile
+### UnsetEnableInterpolationInFile
-`func (o *SecretAlias) UnsetEnableInterpolatinInFile()`
+`func (o *SecretAlias) UnsetEnableInterpolationInFile()`

-UnsetEnableInterpolatinInFile ensures that no value is present for EnableInterpolatinInFile, not even an explicit nil
+UnsetEnableInterpolationInFile ensures that no value is present for EnableInterpolationInFile, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)